MechanicsMingYan/asio-kcp/README.md

 # asio-kcp
 Modern use kcp with asio, support async_accept, async_connect, async_read, async_read_some, async_write and can use with asio coroutine.
+According to the original version, fixed multithreading security issues

 # Build